 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Simon Mitchell writes stories for young people that are fast-paced, funny and a little bit quirky.
-He is the author of action-packed historical adventure Tough Times, mouthwatering picture book Louie the Pirate Chef, the hilarious Baked Bean Bandit trilogy and the Sniffy the Mouse Mysteries
+He is the author of action-packed historical adventures The Fighting Stingrays and Tough Times, the mouthwatering picture book Louie the Pirate Chef and the hilarious Baked Bean Bandit trilogy.

 I was born and raised in Canberra, which I have to say is a fantastic and entirely unique place to grow up.
 You know the expression ‘it’s swings and roundabouts’?
 Well in Canberra we just say ‘it’s roundabouts’.